hohmlearning/hohmlearning/README.md

 ## Philosophy
 - Where a will, there is a way.
-- Investing 20 % of your time in expanding your knowledge today, will turn you into a highly productive individual.
+- Investing 20 % of your time in expanding your knowledge today will turn you into a highly productive individual.
 - Knowledge grows at the boundaries of disciplines.

 ---

 ## Short Facts
-- :fire: I’m currently working on implementing Machine Learning Algorithms in Python from scratch.
+- :fire: I’m currently working on implementing Machine-Learning algorithms in Python from scratch.
-- :zap: Busy with learning Probability Theory and Statistics.
+- :zap: Currently busy with learning probability theory and statistics.

 - <p align="left"> :dark_sunglasses: Fun fact: I'm a passionate hobby photographer.
 Find me on <a href="https://instagram.com/pixel.optima" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/instagram.svg" alt="fdgdfs" height="30" width="40" /></a>.
 </p>